Cuba Drug Addiction Problem

 For most people gripped by addiction, it takes time to rebuild a life that a person has structured around their next dose of cocaine, heroin or alcohol.
 Years spent chasing addictive substances in nearly every case damage or destroy one’s integrity and personal values.

 To provide a real chance at long-term sobriety, addiction recovery programs must help the addicted person let go of their guilt and recover their self-esteem and pride.
 To make drug-free decisions for the rest of their lives, those in recovery must learn the life skills that will keep them out of dangerous situations in which they might be tempted to use drugs again.
-With the thoroughness of the Narconon drug and alcohol rehabilitation program, this is just what seven out of ten graduates find: lasting sobriety and a productive life.
+Narconon helps individuals return to their families and communities drug-free and in control of their lives.